How to Spray Paint Indoors (Without Making a Mess)

 Step 2.
 Adjust Your Sprayer to Reduce Overspray

-For some expert advice about spraying indoors with the Super Finish Max, I turned to my friends Laura and Makayla at HomeRight.
+For expert advice about spraying indoors with the Super Finish Max, I turned to my friends Laura and Makayla at HomeRight.

 Related: 7 Ways to Prevent Orange Peel Texture